telerik/maui-docs/knowledge-base/make-sidedrawer-opacity-consistent-across-platforms-net-maui.md

 To achieve consistent behavior for the SideDrawer content across different platforms, you can adjust the fade opacity when the drawer opens using the `DrawerTransitionFadeOpacity` property.
 The fade opacity value ranges from 0 to 1, where 0 represents no opacity and 1 represents full opacity.
 You can specify decimal values to better fit your specific scenario (0.1, 0.2, etc.).

-Here's an example of how to set the `DrawerTransitionFadeOpacity` property to achieve consistency:
+Here's an example of how to set the `DrawerTransitionFadeOpacity` property.
+The `DrawerTransitionFadeOpacity` property is set to `0` for iOS and `1` for WinUI.
+This ensures that the darkening mask is not applied on iOS and the `MainContent` appears consistent across platforms.

 ```xaml
 <controls:RadSideDrawer x:Name="drawer"